WerthPADOH/naaccr/README.md

 #### Numeric with special missing

 Some fields contain primarily continuous or count data but also use special codes.
-One name for this type of code is a "sentinel value."
+One name for this type of code is a “sentinel value.”
 The `split_sentineled` function splits these fields in two.

 ``` r
 rnp <- split_sentineled(c(10, 20, 90, 95, 99, NA), "regionalNodesPositive")